MiriamPapp/photo-forum/docs_technical/content_storage.md

 The second goal somewhat dictates which AWS services are to be used.
 One of the cheapest services for storing information is S3.

-At the same time S3 is als very flexible regarding rights management, features and access methods.
+At the same time S3 is also very flexible regarding rights management, features and access methods.
 That's why we will use S3 to store the forum's contents.
 To avoid other services the clients directly write to and read from